SJTU-CMRLab/Dual_stage_NN/README.md

 The dual-stage network simultaneously reduces banding and flow artifacts in bSSFP cine imaging with a partial interpretability, sparing the need for sequence modification.
 The method can be easily deployed in a clinical setting to identify artifacts and improve cine image quality.

+# Installation

 # How to use
 Details of the codes are as follows:

-[VIstage_train.py](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/VIstage_train.py): to train VI stage firstly.
+[VIstage_train.py](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/VIstage_train.py): To train VI stage firstly.

-[ASstage_train.py](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/ASstage_train.py): to train AS stage after training VI stage.
-VI sub-network was frozen and only used to provide the VI maps.
+[ASstage_train.py](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/ASstage_train.py): To train AS stage after training VI stage.
+During the training of AS stage, VI sub-network was frozen and only used to provide the VI maps.

-[test.py](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/test.py): to test the dual-stage network.
+[test.py](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/test.py): To test the dual-stage network.

-[data](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/data): it contains training data and testing data.
+[data](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/data): It contains training data and testing data.
 Cine images with 12 frequency offsets are included in the training data.

-[model](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/model): it contains trained VI and AS models.
+[model](https://github.com/SJTU-CMRLab/Dual_stage_NN/blob/main/model): It contains trained VI and AS models.